 Communication may also be determined by generation.
 For example, those who have grown up in the digital age may be more inclined to receive telehealth or app-based counseling rather than person-to-person treatment in real life.
 These are examples of what must be taken into account when implementing therapy techniques and following a course of treatment.

 The Importance of Multicultural Counseling in Your Career

-The less that mental illness and therapy are a stigma in society, the more people are open to the experience of counseling as a way to heal, cope, and grow during different phases of life.
-Additionally, as the availability of counseling services becomes more readily available to those in underserved communities, it’ll become apparent how much therapists will need to adapt their methods to the individuals and groups they are serving.
+The less that mental illness and therapy are a stigma in society, the more people may be open to the experience of counseling as a way to heal, cope, and grow during different phases of life.
+Additionally, as the availability of counseling services becomes more readily available to those in underserved communities, it’ll become apparent how much therapists will need to adapt their methods to the individuals and groups they are serving.3

 The level of multicultural training and awareness that is embedded into Alliant’s psychology programs set students up for success as they pursue a career in counseling.
 Education, practice, and self-awareness regarding feedback and changes to society will always be essential.
 As marginalized groups begin to come forward with needs that have previously been unattended to or hidden, multicultural counseling remains an important piece of a therapist’s day-to-day practice and ability to provide the best possible care.

 Get a psychology degree

 - Stobierski, Tim.
 “What Is Multicultural Counseling & Why Is It Important?”
 Northeastern University Graduate Programs.
 Accessed November 23, 2021. https://www.northeastern.edu/graduate/blog/what-is-multicultural-counseling/.